 If you are looking for urgent cash, maybe to handle an emergency, renovate your house, or merge your spiralling debts, one of the funding buttons you can press is that of an unsecured loan.
 Because the loan does not require collateral, you can borrow without worrying about losing personal assets.
 Keep reading to learn more about unsecured loan in Singapore in 2021.

 The most notable attribute of an unsecured loan in Singapore is that you do not require collateral to get it approved by a licensed lender.
 Other notable characteristics of unsecured loans include:

-- Lenders Rely on Your Creditworthiness: To determine how much you will borrow, lenders put a lot of weight on your credit score.
-The higher the credit score, the more you can borrow from licensed moneylenders in Singapore.
+Lenders Rely on Your Creditworthiness: To determine how much you will borrow, lenders put a lot of weight on your credit score.
+The higher the credit score, the more you can borrow from licensed financial institutions in Singapore.

 Types of unsecured Loans in Singapore

 There are many types of unsecured loans that you can take in Singapore (discover here why Lendela is legit).
 Here are the commonest three:

 This is a general-purpose type of loan advanced to a borrower by a lender and offers you a free hand on how to use the money.
 Once the loan is approved, the money is released into your checking account, and you can use it for various purposes, such as paying holiday costs, buying a car, or paying for tertiary education.
 Most lenders in Singapore can lend citizens personal loans for up to ten times their income.
 However, it also depends on the respective borrower’s credit score and repayment ability.

 A line of credit, also referred to as Cashline in some institutions, is a type of arrangement where the lender offers some cash that you can borrow.
 See – the cash is always on standby for you to borrow when in need.